 Proof of Concept Grant: This grant uses funding to identify and pull technologies from research institutions where they were discovered and connect them to the private sector where they can be developed into products for commercialization.
 Learn more.

 Early-Stage Capital and Retention Grant: This grant uses funding to support companies using technologies developed in proof of concept grants and other early stage start-ups that have created viable products that meet a market need and that can be created or manufactured in Colorado and exported globally.
 Learn more.

 Collaborative Infrastructure Funding: This grant uses funding to accelerate commercialization and innovation of advanced industry products and services by building capacity and workforce for the advanced industries ecosystem.
-The application for this grant is open twice a year in the spring and fall.
+The application for this grant is open once a year in the spring.
 Learn more.

 Export Accelerator Program: This is a financial assistance program for aspiring and current Colorado exporters.
 The grant program supports eligible small and medium-sized business through funds to offset international business development and marketing costs.
 Learn more.

-Advanced Industry Tax Credit: A program which provides assistance to Colorado companies operating in seven advanced industries the opportunity to receive capital from investors.
+Advanced Industries Tax Credit: A program which provides assistance to Colorado companies operating in seven advanced industries the opportunity to receive capital from investors.
 Learn more.

 Aviation Development Zone Tax Credit: A program providing a state income tax credit of $1,200 per new full-time employee for businesses involved in the maintenance and repair, completion or modification of aircraft located within approved Aviation Development Zone airports.
 Learn more.

 Colorado FIRST: A customized job training program focusing on companies relocating to or expanding in Colorado and provide funds only to net new hires.
 Learn more.